Types and Advantages of Using Hydroponics Planting Methods

 Plants grown in hydroponics have less pest problems because they are grown indoors and pests are not prevalent and have controlled entrances there.

-Easier to harvest
+Easier to Harvest

 Hydroponics are easier to harvest because of the medium they are planted in.
 Their growth allows for faster growth and bigger yields.